 - How to use the north star metric in your product strategy

-Your north star metric (NSM) is the single measurement that is most indicative of your company’s long-term success.
+A north star metric is the single measurement that is most indicative of a company’s long-term success.

 Rather than tracking several metrics across multiple teams, brands that use the north star metric model identify a single measure that indicates overall company success and encompasses all other potential measurements.

-The idea is simple: align all teams toward a single goal to make collaboration and communication easier.
+The answer is simple: aligning all teams toward a single goal makes collaboration and communication easier.

 The NSM model drives: